Questions To Ask When Touring a Potential Assisted Living Facility

 • Show up at least 10 minutes early so you can passively observe the community without being “solicited.”

-• Talk to residents or family members while touring to gain some added perspective.
+• Talk to residents or family members while touring to gain additional perspective.

 • Ask to see the most recent state survey.